 Field Trips for Your Class or Group

-We offer exciting historical field trips in Cottage Grove during the school year, September through June.
-We’ve been leading field trips for over 10 years.
-Our instructors are trained to bring history to life in culturally responsive ways for your class.
+We offer exciting history field trips at Dorris Ranch Living History Village (LHV), September through June.
+We’ve been leading field trips since 2006.
+Our instructors are trained to bring history to life in culturally responsive and engaging ways for your class.
 Our Kalapuya curriculum has been vetted by the Grand Ronde Curriculum Specialist and includes some discussion about realities of what happened to the Indigenous people of Oregon and current day reclaiming of traditions, language, culture and land.

 Scroll down to view the different field trips we offer.
 Would you like a custom field trip?
 Contact us to share your needs.